FBoucher/stream-projects/Streams/2020-03-18-Building-budget-Url-Shortener-Azure-Serverless-and-blazor.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is demoing and explaining how the new AzUrlShortener is working.
+Then On GitHub add some documentation to help people to deploy it and to use it.
+Great Stream a lot of fun.

 Replay
 ------